 The FCA wants firms to act to enable and support customers to pursue their financial objectives.
 In other words, firms need to support customers to make informed decisions about the products and services they purchase and ensure customers do not experience any unreasonable barriers (including unreasonable costs) when trying to make a change, lodge a complaint or make a claim.
+Here's some of what we've been doing:

-- ✓ We've been building on the oversight and governance we have in place already, reviewing all controls, processes, and templates to understand if any updates are needed to improve outcomes for customers and for us to comply with the Consumer Duty requirements. - ✓ We've launched some enhancements to the support we provide to vulnerable customers, including mandatory training to our frontline staff. - We've also been reviewing our target market statements to ensure our products meet these and match the profile of the customers buying them.
+- We've been building on the oversight and governance we have in place already, reviewing all controls, processes, and templates to understand if any updates are needed to improve outcomes for customers and for us to comply with the Consumer Duty requirements. - We've launched some enhancements to the support we provide to vulnerable customers, including mandatory training to our frontline staff. - ✓ We've also been reviewing our target market statements to ensure our products meet these and match the profile of the customers buying them.